google/protobuf-gradle-plugin/README.md

 // Optional - defaults to "${project.buildDir}/generated-sources/${sourceSet.name}"
 generatedFileDir = "${projectDir}/src" // This directory will get the current sourceSet.name appended to it. i.e. src/main or src/test

-// Optional - defaults to empty collection => []
+// Optional - defines codegen plugins.
+Defaults to empty collection => []
-//  If entry separated by ':', will translate into 'protoc' argument '--plugin=protoc-gen-${values[0]}=${values[1]}'
-//  If entry is anything else, will translate into 'protoc' argument '--plugin=protoc-gen-${it}=${project.projectDir}/protoc-gen-${it}'
+//  Each entry is a '<name>:<plugin-path>'
-//
-//  To execute the plugin, you either need to point to the full path, or have an executable shell script in the project main dir protobufCodeGenPlugins = ['foo:./protoc-gen-foo', 'bar']
+protobufCodeGenPlugins = ['foo:./protoc-gen-foo', 'bar:./protoc-gen-bar']

-// Optional native codegen plugins from repositories
+// Optional - define native codegen plugins pulled from repositories
 //  Each entry is a '<name>:<plugin-groupId>:<plugin-artifactId>:<version>'.
 //  '<plugin-groupId>:<plugin-artifactId>:<version>' is resolved and downloaded
 //  from the repositories.
 Then this entry is transformed into a
 //  'protobufCodeGenPlugins' entry '<name>:<path-to-downloaded-plugin>'.
 // NOTE: we are still in the process of deploying the GRPC Java codegen to
 // Maven Central.
-Currently there are no read-to-use codegen artifacts. protobufNativeCodeGenPluginDeps = ["java_plugin:io.grpc:protoc-gen-grpc-java:0.1.0-SNAPSHOT"]
+Currently there are no read-to-use codegen artifacts. protobufNativeCodeGenPluginDeps = ["grpc:io.grpc:protoc-gen-grpc-java:0.1.0-SNAPSHOT"]

 dependencies {
     // If you have your protos archived in a tar file, you can specify that as a dependency